umaarora/CENPA-ChIP/README.md

 ChIP_k-mer_analysis_replicates.Rmd: Script used to run stylo analysis on replicates individually.
 Analyses were run on individual replicates but not included in the manuscript.

-Stylo_091321.Rmd: Script used to run stylo analysis on all replicates combined, replicates separated, and iteration analysis.
+Stylo_091321.Rmd: Script used to run stylo analysis on all replicates combined, replicates separated, and bootstrap analysis.